tanjo3/tww_apworld/README.md

 - Some locations have been reported to be sent earlier or later than intended:
   - Dragon Roost Island - Wind Shrine
   - Tower of the Gods - Stone Tablet
-  - Mailbox - Letter from Hoskit's Girlfriend
-  - Mailbox - Letter from Baito's Mother
 - Demo items (items which are held over Link's head) which are **not** randomized, such as rupees from salvages from random light rings or rewards from minigames, will not work.
 - Item get messages for progressive items received on locations that send earlier than intended will be incorrect.
 This